slimphp/Slim/README.md

 /**
  * The App::run() Method takes 2 parameters
- * In the case of Nyholm/psr7 the Psr17Factory provides all the Http-Factories in one class
- * which include ResponseFactoryInterface
  * @param ServerRequestInterface An instantiation of a ServerRequest
  * @param ResponseFactoryInterface An instantiation of a ResponseFactory */